Danielle Pain – Osteopath & Clinical Director

 Having worked in a nursing home prior to her degree, Danielle has since returned to a local nursing home to offer relief of pain and a better quality of life for the elderly, as well as giving free presentations on ways to relieve pain from arthritis to the senior citizens of Risinghurst Community Centre and to the Seniors at Studley Wood Golf Club, offering advice and specific stretches and exercises to help prevent musculoskeletal injuries and conditions.

 Danielle works regularly with Olympic athletes, where she indulges her interest in running biomechanics.
 She worked with Linford Christie’s sprint team, including James Ellington, Nigel Levine, Greg Cackett and other GB athletes in their preparation for the 2016 Rio Olympic Games and she likes to integrate strength and conditioning with her rehabilitative osteopathic treatments.
-She has also worked with Oxford Harlequins 1st Rugby Team, providing pre-game strapping, sports massage and their first line pitch-side medical service.
+She has also worked with Oxford Harlequins 1st Rugby Team, their academy team and Under 15s, providing strength and conditioning, injury rehabilitation, pre-game strapping, sports massage and their first line pitch-side medical service.